rcarroll901/simple-airflow-criminal-justice-etl/README.md

 * Add a warning such that, if PythonIdempatomicFileOperator detects an not-explicitly-idempotent/atomic operator upstream, it throws a warning to the user.
 If a non-idempotent operator is upstream from our idempotent operator, then a DAG re-run would rerun the upstream task but not re-reun the idempotent operator.
-This could be solved with a "signature" as Prof Gorlin described in class (and could be applied to the "salted case" also), but in the near future, since I'm the only user, a simple (but loud) warning is sufficient.
+This could be solved with a "signature"(and could be applied to the "salted case" also), but in the near future, since I'm the only user, a simple (but loud) warning is sufficient.
 * I'll probably change the fact that PythonIdempatomicFileOperator always returns the file path.